shakfu/chuck-max/README.md

 | trigger named event               | global event       | `sig <name>`                 |
 | trigger named event all shreds    | global event       | `broadcast <name>`           |

-- This means you can change a global variable by sending a `<variable> <value>` message to a `chuck~` instance where the `value` can be an `int`, `float`, `string`, `array of ints` or `floats`, etc..
-You can also trigger events by sending `sig` or signal messages, `broadcast` messages as per the above table.
+- You change a global variable by sending a `<variable> <value>` message to a `chuck~` instance where the `value` can be an `int`, `float`, `string`, `array of ints` or `floats`, etc. You can also trigger events by sending `sig` or signal messages, `broadcast` messages as per the above table.
+- *Note: You can't use the ChucK types of `dur` or `time` in Max.
+Also, while the Max `msg` is untyped, when you connect a Max number or flownum object to a message box, it needs to match the type of the global variable (int/float).*

+### Callbacks

-- In addition to the above there is a extensive callback system which includes listening / stop listening for events associated with callbacks, triggering them via `sig` and `broadcast` messages and also setting typed global variables via messages and symmetrically getting their values via typed callbacks:
+In addition to the above there is a extensive callback system which includes listening / stop listening for events associated with callbacks, triggering them via `sig` and `broadcast` messages and also setting typed global variables via messages and symmetrically getting their values via typed callbacks:

 | action                            | chuck              | max msg                              |
 | :-------------------------------- | :----------------  | :----------------------------------- |